The genitourinary pathology group provides diagnostic services to patients of the MGH.

 The genitourinary pathology group, led by Dr. Robert Young, provides diagnostic services to patients of the MGH.
 The material incorporated within this unit is specimens from the urinary bladder, prostate gland, kidney, ureters, urethra, and testis.
 Because of the busy urologic service of the MGH, there is a high volume of cases, particularly prostate needle biopsy cases, providing a rich reservoir of teaching material for the residents.
 The pathologists in the group have been active in national and international circles as noted below and have utilized the case material for many peer reviewed publications, incorporating conventional morphologic studies, translational research, and basic research.

-- Chin Lee Wu, MD, Associate Professor of Pathology
+- Chin Lee Wu, MD, PhD, Associate Professor of Pathology

-- Robert H. Young, MD, Robert E. Scully Professor of Pathology
+- Robert H. Young, MD, Robert E. Scully Professor of Pathology, Subspecialty Head

 In the calendar year 2008, approximately 3,000 cases were evaluated.
 This material is reinforced by referral cases seen by senior members of the group, the latter providing much outstanding teaching material and additional resources for research activities.
 Most of the attending pathologists take a turn providing frozen section coverage, reporting on all surgical pathology cases and consult as needed for particularly difficult urologic pathology specimens encountered by other staff pathologists who do not specialize in this area.
 The groups present at a bi-weekly urologic oncology conference chaired by a senior medical oncologist, and including members of the departments of urology and oncology.
 Additionally, Dr. Robert H. Young provides a series of lectures for the members of the Department of Pathology throughout the academic year at the request of the Chief of Urology, Dr. Scott McDougal.